 - Potassium in lawns enhances the plant’s ability to use nitrogen.

 Soil tests are easy to use and will indicate which, if any, nutrient the area might be deficient in.
 This will tell you which nutrient ratio needs to be highest.

 Other factors for choosing what type of lawn fertilizer to use are warm- or cool-season grass varieties, soil pH, whether you prefer organic or synthetic formulas, and the timing to feed your grass in your zone.

 Understanding the Types of Lawn Fertilizer

-Using a fertilizer for lawns is an effective way to prevent disease and pest damage and minimize maintenance.
-But what type of lawn fertilizer to use?
+Using fertilizer for lawns is an effective way to prevent disease and pest damage and minimize maintenance.
+But what type of lawn fertilizer should you use?

-- There are time-release fertilizers which are beneficial at feeding the lawn over many months and prevent the gardener from having to remember to feed again at a certain time.
+- There are time-release fertilizers that are beneficial for feeding the lawn over many months and prevent the gardener from having to remember to feed again at a certain time.

 Many of these forms come in either synthetic or organic forms.

 - Synthetic formulas are chemical and offer immediate release and quick greening of the lawn.